 - The petition is contrary to the Officer's recommendation

 - The petition must contain a minimum of ten signatories from different households

-- Each page of the petition must clearly state the planning application reference number to which it is referring, giving the full address of the property / site and the reasons for the objection
+- Each page of the petition must clearly state the planning application reference number to which it is referring, giving the full address of the property / site and the reasons for the petition

 - Petitions must contain full names, full addresses and signatures

 - Paper petitions submitted must be the original document as photocopies are not accepted

 - The petition must state who the Lead Petitioner is and how they can be contacted.

 E-Petitions can be submitted as an alternative to paper petitions provided they meet the following criteria:

 - They must contain a minimum of ten signatories

 - All signatories must live, work or study in the Borough